-- Do not use the safety belt retractor bolts for mounting the partition. - Do not mount any partition hardware on the inboard side of the B-pillar within the bottom 12 inches. - Do not mount any partition hardware that will interfere with the proper sealing of the door.
+- Do not use the safety belt retractor bolts for mounting the partition. - Do not mount any partition hardware on the inboard side of the B-pillar within the bottom 305 mm (12 in). - Do not mount any partition hardware that will interfere with the proper sealing of the door.